Menu

 This property was once owned by the family of Elaine and David Crawley.
 Look for the 3 granite benches placed in their honor, about 0.7 miles down the trail.
 They offer a nice view of Billington Sea.

-This land is within the region of the Wampanoag tribe.
-To learn more about our local tribes, we encourage you to interact with their members.
-The Mashpee Wampanoag tribe and the Herring Pond Wampanoag both share information on their websites.
+This land is within the region of the Wampanoag.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Herring Pond Wampanoag and the Mashpee Wampanoag share information on their websites.

 Trail Description